fgelsomini/ruby-oop-examples/README.md

 Music Store - Example 3
 ============

-Weeks go by, and your music store client is asking for even more help.
+Weeks go by, and your music store client is asking for more help.

-The store is getting busier, and they find that setting all the attributes for a given instrument one by one is too time consuming.
+The store is getting busy, and they are finding that setting the attributes for a given instrument one by one is too time consuming.

 They would like to be able to set all the attributes for any instrument at the same time, when they create the instrument like so: